Flag Hardy space theory on Heisenberg groups and applications: Introduction

-We need to see the interaction of $w_{j,\ell}^{\epsilon}$ with one of the particles $a_R$ associated to an adapted rectangle $R$.
-The difficulty here is that the decomposition of $\Hn$ into rectangles is with respect to the Kor\'anyi metric of $\Hn$ while the weight $w_{j,\ell}^{\epsilon}$ is described in terms of the Euclidean metrics in $\C^\cdim$ and $\R$ (i.e., $|z|$ and $|t|$).
-In \cite{MRS2}, they handled this via using a maximal function involved iterated one-dimensional maximal functions; this is bounded on $L^p(\Hn)$ but not on our Hardy space.
-We use more refined decompositions on $\Hn$ to overcome this difficulty.
+We need to see the interplay of $w_{j,\ell}^{\epsilon}$ with a particle $a_R$ associated to a shard $R$.
+The difficulty here is that the decomposition of $\Hn$ into shards is adapted to the Korányi metric of $\Hn$ while the weight $w_{j,\ell}^{\epsilon}$ is described in terms of the Euclidean metrics in $\Cn$ and $\R$ (i.e., $|z|$ and $|t|$).
+In \cite{MulRicSte2}, this was handled by using iterated one-dimensional maximal functions; these are bounded on $\Leb^p(\Hn)$ but not on our Hardy space.
+We use refined decompositions of $\Hn$ to overcome this difficulty.